Anbyew/SquiggleNet/README.md

 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+For further questions, please contact yuweibao@umich.edu.

 ## License